-Looking for tools to keep your railway track clean on the cheap?
+Looking for tools and techniques to keep your railway track clean on the cheap?
 Model Railway Engineer finds 3 popular budget solutions from model railway magicians across the Internet.

-- Amongst a discussion on this very subject over at yourmodelrailway.net was perhaps the lowest cost option.
-Use a bit of hardboard.
-In the post describing it, a description is given of how hardboard is attached to a truck and then pushed around the track but there’s nothing to stop you doing this manually and just rubbing the track surface with the wood yourself — as would be done with the cloth and white spirit tip above.
+In the post describing it, a description is given of how hardboard is attached to a wagon and then pushed around but there’s nothing to stop you doing this manually and just rubbing the track surface with the wood yourself — as would be done with the cloth and IPA tip above.

 Picture credit, Orin Zebest